Rules of baseball: The infielders

 The second baseman covers the area to the first-base side of second base and provides backup for the first baseman in bunt situations.
 He also is a cut-off for the outfield.
-The cut-off provides an intermediary between an outfielder and the infield so that the outfielder does not have to throw the entire distance if they've been forced to field the ball near the outer edge of the outfield.
+The cut-off provides an intermediary between an outfielder and the infield so that the outfielder does not have to throw the entire distance if they have been forced to field the ball near the outer edge of the outfield.
 The shortstop fills the critical gap between second and third bases—where right-handed batters generally hit ground balls—and also covers second or third base and the near part of left field.
 This player is also a cut-off for the outfield.
-This position is the most demanding defensively, so a good shortstop doesn't need to necessarily be a good batter, though this has changed in modern times.
+This position is the most demanding defensively, so a good shortstop doesn't need to necessarily be a skilled batter, though this has changed in modern times.
 The third baseman's primary requirement is a strong throwing arm, in order to make the long throw across the infield to the first baseman.
 Quick reaction time is also important for third basemen, as they tend to see more sharply-hit balls than do the other infielders, thus the nickname for third base as the "hot corner".
 Also, because there are far more right-handed hitters than lefties, there are more ground balls hit to the left side of the infield due to the natural motion of the batter's swing.

 The outfielders

 The three outfielders, left fielder, center fielder, and right fielder, are so named from the catcher's perspective looking out onto the field.
 The right fielder generally has the strongest arm of all the outfielders due to the need to make throws on runners attempting to take third base.
 The center fielder has more territory to cover than the corner outfielders, so this player must be quick and agile with a strong arm to throw balls into the infield; as with the shortstop, teams tend to emphasize defense at this position.
 Also, the center fielder is considered the outfield leader, and left- and right-fielders often cede to his direction when fielding fly balls.
 Of all outfielders, the left fielder often has the weakest arm, as they generally do not need to throw the ball as far in order to prevent the advance of any baserunners.
-The left fielder still requires good fielding and catching skills, and tends to receive more balls than the right fielder due to the fact that right-handed hitters, who are much more common, tend to "pull" the ball into left field.
+The left fielder still requires good fielding and catching skills, and typically receives more balls than the right fielder due to the fact that right-handed hitters, who are much more common, tend to "pull" the ball into left field.
 Each outfielder runs to "back up" a nearby outfielder who attempts to field a ball hit near both their positions.
 Outfielders also run to back up infielders on batted balls and thrown balls, including pick-off attempts from the pitcher or from the catcher.